sdcnku/micropython/docs/library/machine.I2C.rst

 be combined to make any I2C transaction.
 They are provided if you need more control over the bus, otherwise the standard methods (see below) can be used.

+.. only:: port_esp8266 or port_openmvcam

    .. method:: i2c.start()

       Send a start bit on the bus (SDA transitions to low while SCL is high).

-   Availability: ESP8266.

    .. method:: i2c.stop()

       Send a stop bit on the bus (SDA transitions to high while SCL is high).

-   Availability: ESP8266.

    .. method:: i2c.readinto(buf)

       Reads bytes from the bus and stores them into `buf`.
 The number of bytes read is the length of `buf`.
 An ACK will be sent on the bus after receiving all but the last byte, and a NACK will be sent following the last byte.

-   Availability: ESP8266.

    .. method:: i2c.write(buf)

       Write all the bytes from `buf` to the bus.
 Checks that an ACK is received after each byte and raises an OSError if not.

-   Availability: ESP8266.

 Standard bus operations
 -----------------------